samoina/my-journal-app/README.md

 - A submit button
 - an interface that displays the journal entry

+Once I had this in place, the next step was to get the value from the text area and display it on the 'Journal Posted' section.
+The only tricky thing that I found was that my textarea was controlled using state variable, but within the Child component, and NOT on the parent component where the button to be clicked is.
+So I need to 'lift the state up' and pass down props from the parent to the child component.

+Once this is done, I need to pass the journal entry from the textarea to the 'Journal entry' child component.

 ### Display the journal entries

 Build a feature to display saved journal entries and images (if any) in a user-friendly format.
 Use React components to render each entry.